 To apply borders to the entire Table in Word

-Make sure your border style settings are set to what you want before following these steps.
+Ensure your border style settings are set to what you want before following these steps.

-1. From the Border Styles options, select the Border Style you require.
+1. From the Border Styles options, select the Border style you require.

 2. Select the entire Table.